CrowdSurfer: Sampling Optimization Augmented with Vector-Quantized Variational AutoEncoder for Dense Crowd Navigation

 For sampling from the latent space of the VQ-VAE, we adapt the Conditional PixelCNN \cite{van2016conditional} that allows us to model the conditional distributions of the space.
 Using this model, we can generate diverse trajectories (via the VQ-VAE decoder) for different environments in which the robot operates, by simply conditioning it on features extracted from the occupancy grid map, dynamic obstacle states, and immediate heading to the goal.

 We recall that the discrete latent space is a matrix $\mathbf{Z}_q$.
-Each row of this matrix is formed by $\mathbf{z}_{q, i}$ which in turn is related to the $r^{th}$ code book vector through \eqref{eqn_nearest}.
-Thus, it is trivial to encode the information about $\mathbf{Z}_q$ into a vector $\mathbf{h}_q$ in which each element stores the index of the corresponding codebook vector used to form $\mathbf{z}_{q, i}$ (see Fig.\ref{fig_px}).
-Hence, the training of the VQ-VAE in the last section provides us the ground-truth values of $\mathbf{h}_q$.
+Each row of this matrix is formed by $\mathbf{z}_{q, i}$, which in turn is related to the $r^{th}$ code book vector through \eqref{eqn_nearest}.
+Thus, the information about $\mathbf{Z}_q$ is encoded into a vector $\mathbf{h}_q$ in which each element stores the index of the corresponding codebook vector used to form $\mathbf{z}_{q, i}$ (see Fig.\ref{fig_px}).
+Hence, the training of the VQ-VAE in the last section provides us with the ground-truth values of $\mathbf{h}_q$.

 The PixelCNN model outputs a multinomial probability distribution over $\mathbf{h}_q$.
 We can sample from this distribution to generate different $\mathbf{h}_q$ samples and consequently diverse $\mathbf{Z}_{q}$.
-This in turn can be fed to the trained decoder of VQ-VAE to generate trajectory samples.
+This, in turn, can be fed to the trained decoder of VQ-VAE to generate trajectory samples.

 The defining feature of the PixelCNN model is that the probability distribution over $\mathbf{h}_q$ is generated in an auto-regressive manner through \eqref{auto_regressive}.
 That is, the prediction of each element of $\mathbf{h}_q$ depends on the prediction of the previous elements and the conditioning input.
-During the training phase, we form a cross-entropy loss over the ground-truth $\mathbf{h}_q$ (from VQ-VAE) and that predicted by PixelCNN to learn the parameters of the multinomial distribution.
-In the inferencing phase, we start with $\mathbf{h}_q$ set to zeros and using the trained PixelCNN, we recursively generate indices $\mathbf{h}{q,i}$ through \eqref{auto_regressive} based on the observed conditioning input, to obtain a multinomial distribution for each element of $\mathbf{h}_q$.
+During the training phase, we form a cross-entropy loss over the ground-truth $\mathbf{h}_q$ (from VQ-VAE), and that is predicted by PixelCNN to learn the parameters of the multinomial distribution.
+In the inferencing phase, we start with $\mathbf{h}_q$ set to zeros and using the trained PixelCNN, we recursively generate indices $\mathbf{h}_{q,i}$ through \eqref{auto_regressive} based on the observed conditioning input, to obtain a multinomial distribution for each element of $\mathbf{h}_q$.